 Early History of the Fougères family

-Another 131 words (9 lines of text) are included under the topic Early Fougères History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fougères research.
+Another 70 words (5 lines of text) are included under the topic Early Fougères History in all our PDF Extended History products and printed products wherever possible.

 Fougères Spelling Variations

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Foreshaw, Foreshawe, Forshaw, Forshawe, Foreshoe, Forshoe, Forshew, Foreshew and many more.